kyma-project/kyma/docs/application-connector/10-04-connector-service-troubleshooting.md

 ---
-title: Connector Service Troubleshooting
+title: Errors while generating or renewing a certificate
 type: Troubleshooting
 ---

 ## Invalid Certificate Signing Request (CSR)

-If you try to generate a client certificate, you may get the following error:
+If you try to generate a client certificate, you may get this error:
 ```json
 {
   "code":403,